A coastal area in Ireland being mapped by a drone

 This shows the type of drone we used on this project.
 The DJI M300 with the Zenmuse P1 payload.

-Once we were happy with the field logistics we then turned our attention to at drone selection.
-Since most of the sites were in remote locations away from built up areas we could deploy larger drones like the DJI M300.
+Once we were happy with the field logistics we then turned our attention to drone selection.
+Since most of the sites were in remote locations away from built-up areas we could deploy larger drones like the DJI M300.
 This gave us the option to use different sensor types depending on the terrain we encountered.
 This was important because we had to map 350 hectares on this project which is a small number relatively speaking (we can fly that on a single block site in a day if required) when spread across 17 sites around the country the logistics start to really matter.
 For most of the site we chose to use photogrammetry using the Zenmuse P1 Photogrammetry payload.
 For some site where there was significant vegetation we also employed the Zenmuse L1 LIDAR payload to penetrate under the vegetation to gte a true bare earth model of the land.

 A typical view form the drone on this coastal mapping project showing a rocky coastline and the sea next to it.
 Note the amount of detail that shows through the water.